Nutrient Dense, local, healthy, real food

 What types of crops will be in my weekly shares?

 In addition to the staple market-table favorites, we have always enjoyed growing specialty produce, items that aren’t typically found at your local grocery store or market.
 After almost a decade of growing specialty produce for some of Atlanta’s top chefs, while still maintaining a stable presence at local farmers markets, we have developed a repertoire of high-quality crops that we grow each year.
 As the seasons change, so do our harvests.
-A typical Spring will see the following crops, plus more:
+A typical Fall will see the following crops, plus more:

 Is your farm Organic?